wilbeimer/NLP-LLM_Research_Project/README.md

     ``

+6. Change Kernel

+    If you are using a venv rather than the root python, jupyter requires you to select that kernel for the packages to work correctly

+    1.

-6. Optional: Run in Google Colab
+8. Optional: Run in Google Colab

     1. Go to Google Colab